cbai123/ReelPlaces/README.md

 npm install
 npm run start
 ```
-- Once all dependencies have been installed:
+Once all dependencies have been installed:
-- Enter the location of your choice
+🔍 Enter the location of your choice
-- Click on your preferred movie
+🎬 Click on your preferred movie
-- Check out the map
+🗺️ Check out the map
-- Explore!
+📍Explore!

 ## MVP
 We began by mind-mapping multiple ideas and potential features, narrowing down our Minimum Viable Product which was being able to search for a location and view the list of movies correlating to that location.